muritane/coordination-architecture/load-bearing_theory_stack.md

 Coordination is not chosen.
 It emerges when:

-* multiple independent processes execute,
+- multiple independent processes execute,
-* execution affects shared or coupled state,
+- execution affects shared or coupled state,
-* information is partial or asymmetric,
+- information is partial or asymmetric,
-* resources are bounded,
+- resources (including energy) are bounded,
-* actions are irreversible,
+- actions are irreversible,
-* failure carries non-trivial cost.
+- failure carries non-trivial cost.

 Under these conditions, independent execution becomes unsafe.